emarsden/dash-mpd-cli/doc/src/rewriting.md

 This functionality is currently implemented using [XSLT](https://en.wikipedia.org/wiki/XSLT), a language developed for XML rewriting.
-This is a standards-based approach to filtering/rewriting, which is very powerful though not particularly intuitive not very widely adopted.
-XSLT is implemented by calling out to the xsltproc commandline application, which unfortunately only supports XSLT v1.0.
+This is a standards-based approach to filtering/rewriting, which is very powerful though not particularly intuitive nor very widely adopted.
+XSLT is implemented by calling out to the [xsltproc](http://xmlsoft.org/xslt/xsltproc.html) commandline application, which unfortunately only supports XSLT v1.0.
 Version 3.0 of the specification is more powerful, and for example includes functions for manipulating xs:duration attributes which can be useful for our purposes, but the only free implementation of XSLT 3.0 is implemented in Java and inconvenient to package.

 ## Examples